wp-plugins/formilla-live-chat/readme.txt

 = Is Google Hangouts the same thing as Google Talk, and will it work with Formilla.com Live Chat software? = Google Hangouts is different from Google Talk.
 Unfortunately Google Hangouts will not work via Formilla.com Live Chat.
 You can either revert back to Google Talk or use our alternative Live Chat web interface.
+If you're using Google Talk and you're still not able to receive/send messages, please make sure you don't have the Hangouts plugin/extension installed in Chrome either, since it will conflict with Google Talk.

 = Does the free live chat package allow me to use a smart phone to chat with my customers? =